Resolution Economics

 Founder.
 Builder.
 Category Originator.

 I am a Xoogler who has navigated the road from an idea to a global acquisition.
 As founder and CEO of Cameyo, acquired by Google, I led the company from concept to integration across Google Cloud, Chrome, ChromeOS, and security.
-I now apply that institutional experience to the two problems that define this moment in enterprise software.
+I now apply that institutional experience to the problem that defines this moment in enterprise software.

 The RaaS Category Manifesto, the Biological Middleware Tax analysis, and the Vendor Transition Playbook are original CPAG research.
 They exist because the transition requires a complete intellectual architecture, not just a consultant's opinion.